Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 An example...

-Check out this portrait image of Jason Voorhees split up into three segments.
-As you can see, I carved it into the relevant sections, which are converted to GIFs and imported into SPX Creator.
-A standard ST might take a few minutes to save this fantastic image but it's well worth it (don't worry, it's already on the disk!).
+Check out this portrait image of Jason Voorhees that I split into three segments on my Mac (look above!).
+As you can see, I carved it into the relevant sections, which are then converted to GIFs and imported into SPX Creator.
+A standard ST might take a few minutes to save this fantastic image but it's well worth it (this image is already on the disk).

 Spectrum 512 - Boris Tsikanovsky.